asgrim/random-lastfm-artist/README.md

 $ docker-compose up --abort-on-container-exit --force-recreate
 ```

-Configure `local.php` with your username and API key.
+Configure `local.php` with your username and API keys.

 Head to [http://localhost:8080](http://localhost:8080).
 Refresh for a new artist.